lgorithm/Self-Driving-Car/README.md

 ## Installation

-To get started with the project, clone the repository and install the required dependencies:
+To get started with the project, clone the repository:

 `git clone https://github.com/lgorithm/Self-Driving-Car.git`
 `cd self-driving-car`